 - Energy efficient Peltier technology

-- Auto-shutoff when the tank is full
+- Auto-shutoff features when the tank is full

-- Many users noted it's quiet
+- Many users noted it's quiet operation

-- No continuous draining option
+- No continuous draining features

 Bathroom Dehumidifier Buying Guide